-Summer camp is an important activity for children with autism and a great opportunity to generalize skills learned in other settings.
+Summer camp is an important activity for autistic children and a great opportunity to generalize skills learned in other settings.

 This tool kit offers advice on approaching summer camps and social and recreational activities.

-Summer camp is an important activity for children with autism.
+Summer camp is an important activity for autistic children.
 Not only does it give your child a productive and structured environment during the summer, it can help strengthen his or her social skills and can help cultivate and develop peer relationships.
 Camp is also a great opportunity to generalize skills learned in other settings.

 Social and recreational opportunities serve a similar purpose during the school year.
 Extracurricular activities are key in helping your child learn important life skills while having fun doing an activity he or she enjoys.